 Conditions an FTA is authorized

 There are four circumstances under which the IRS should automatically offer an FTA.
 That’s right – automatically as the circumstances for getting an FTA are absolute.
 It does mean you have to be honest and have managed to pay your taxes up until now, unless there have been reasonable circumstances.

 The US Journal of Accountancy explains the circumstances under which you can avoid an FTA:

-“Had a penalty assessed more than three tax years prior to the tax return in question.”
+“Had a penalty evaluated more than 3 tax years before the tax return in question.”
 This means you have been up to date with the IRS for the last three years.

-The Journal continued, “Had an estimated tax penalty assessed in the past three years.”
-According to the IRS website, this means: “If you didn’t pay enough tax throughout the year, either through withholding or by making estimated tax payments, you may have to pay a penalty for underpayment of estimated tax.”
+The Journal continued, “Had an estimated tax penalty evaluated in the past 3 years.”
+According to the IRS website, this means: “If you did not pay sufficient tax the entire year, either through withholding or by making estimated tax payments, you might have to pay a penalty for underpayment of estimated tax.”

 The Journal of Accountancy again: “Received reasonable-cause relief from penalties in the past.”
 This may have been an Offer in Compromise (OIC) where you could not make your full tax payments.
 The IRS explains those circumstances it deems ‘reasonable cause’:

 - Reasons that establish that you utilized every ordinary business care & prudence in order to meet your Federal tax obligations but were incapable of doing so nevertheless”